Step 2: Adding Static Correction

 To begin training, always start with correction level 1.
 The goal with static correction is to find just the right level to get your pet’s attention and refocus them.
 The goal is not to overpower your dog or cause pain.
 This is a very important distinction.
 Beginning with level 1, you’ll watch your pet for signs that he is responding to the static correction.
 If he responds by lifting his ears, turning his head and looking for the source, or moving away from the area, you’ve got the right correction level.
 If your pet vocalizes or shows any signs of stress, fear, or discomfort, the correction level setting is too high.
 By starting with the lowest level we can increase the correction until the dog responds without risking a negative reaction.
-Before turning up the correction level, make sure that the dog fence collar is snug on the dogs neck, regardless of correction level a loose collar will not allow your dog to feel anything and produce inconsistant results.
+Before turning up the correction level, make sure that the dog fence collar is snug on the dogs neck, regardless of correction level a loose collar will not allow your dog to feel anything and produce inconsistent results.

 Just like in Step 1, we’ll start the training session with some playtime inside the containment area in the ‘safe-zone’.
 We’ll do this at the beginning and end of each training session to keep the training positive and keep the dog eager to participate.
 Remember to use high protein treats as suggested in step one.

 Just like in Step 1, we’ll start with the dog on a long leash wandering around the containment area.
-If the dog doesn’t head to boundary zone right away, we’ll slowly guide him that way remembering to never lure or force the dog into the correction zone.
+If the dog doesn’t head to the boundary zone right away, we’ll slowly guide him that way remembering to never lure or force the dog into the correction zone.
 Wait for your pet to wander into the correction zone where she’ll hear the warning beep and then receive the static shock.
-Once you hear the tone and see the dog receive the correction, give the ‘no’ command and then pull them quickly back into the safe zone where you can praise and give your dog a treat and praise.
+Once you hear the tone and see the dog receive the correction, give the ‘no’ command and then pull them quickly back into the safe zone where you can praise and give your dog a treat.